ChatFAQ/ChatFAQ/sdk/README.md

 All our 3 states have one event to trigger once entered:

-- Greeting is going to trigger `send_greeting` which return a stack of 2 layers of text: the first layer is saying hello and the second layer is asking our human how is it going.
+- __Greeting__ is going to trigger `send_greeting` which return a stack of 2 layers of text: the first layer is saying hello and the second layer is asking our human how is it going.

-- Answering is going to trigger `send_answer` which also returns a stack of 2 layers of text: the first layer is replying a customized answer (by appending a random number) to the last message, the second layer is inviting the human to keep asking questions
+- __Answering__ is going to trigger `send_answer` which also returns a stack of 2 layers of text: the first layer is replying a customized answer (by appending a random number) to the last message, the second layer is inviting the human to keep asking questions

-- Goodbye is going to trigger `send_goodbye` which returns a stack of 1 layer of text simply effusively saying goodbye
+- __Goodbye__ is going to trigger `send_goodbye` which returns a stack of 1 layer of text simply effusively saying goodbye

 ### Transitions

-We have already defined our states, but we also need to defined how to go from one to another, we have to define the transitions between them.
+We have already defined our states, but we also need to defined how to go from one to another, in other words, we have to define the transitions between them.

-Instantiate the Transition class for creating a new transition in the SDK:
+Instantiate the __Transition__ class for creating a new transition in the SDK:

 - pass the __source__ state from which this transition could happen (or do not pass it in case this transition can occur from any state, AKA _ubiquitous transitions_)